glaciusimpact/reverse-proxy/README.md

 tcm@server:~$
 ```

--> We clearly see that there is no stream going to the Web server (10.0.2.19).
+-> We clearly see that there is no stream going to the web server (10.0.2.19).

-Web server shows only the request of the allowed URL (nothing about /snap/):
+web server shows only the request of the allowed URL (nothing about /snap/):

 ``` bash
 10.0.2.18 - - [21/Feb/2026 18:06:26] "GET /text/ HTTP/1.1" 200 -